jianliu10/jianliu.github.io/_posts/1998-01-01-docker-basic-note.md

    Default Gateway . . . . . . . . . :

 steps:

+1. create a volume in vm host storage or a folder in local host storage.

---1. run "docker volume create portainer_data"  // if using "docker run -v portainer_data:/data ..."
+	run "docker volume create portainer_data"  // if using "docker run -v portainer_data:/data ..."
+	OR
-1. docker setting -> Shared Drive, select "C:" create folder C:\\ProgramData\\Portainer // if using "docker run -v C:\\ProgramData\\Portainer:/data ..."
+	docker setting -> Shared Drive, select "C:" create folder C:\\ProgramData\\Portainer // if using "docker run -v C:\\ProgramData\\Portainer:/data ..."

-2. Open the Docker Menu on the right side of the Windows Taskbar and go to Settings (3rd.
+3. Open the Docker Menu on the right side of the Windows Taskbar and go to Settings (3rd.
 Option).
-	On the Tab general, activate the option Expose daemon on tcp://localhost:2375 without TLS (last Option).
+	On the Tab general, activate the option "Expose daemon on tcp://localhost:2375 without TLS" (last Option).

-3. open a PowerShell with administrator rights and type the following: netsh interface portproxy add v4tov4 listenaddress=10.0.75.1 listenport=2375 connectaddress=127.0.0.1 connectport=2375 netsh advfirewall firewall add rule name="docker management" dir=in action=allow protocol=TCP localport=2375
+4. open a PowerShell with administrator rights and type the following:

+	netsh interface portproxy add v4tov4 listenaddress=10.0.75.1 listenport=2375 connectaddress=127.0.0.1 connectport=2375
+	netsh advfirewall firewall add rule name="docker management" dir=in action=allow protocol=TCP localport=2375